Milling Specialist Freyssinet Aero Equipment

 Equipped with know-how and renowned experience of a demanding sector, the company, led by Philippe Parsoire (who acts as CEO and director of development), recently invested in robotic equipment known as FMS (Flexible Machining System).

-With a fleet of 4-axis machines, the ambition of increasing the use of Mitsui Seiki 5-axis heavy-metal machining by means of FPM (Flexible Pallet Manufacturing) has led to significant gains.
+With a fleet of 4-axis machines, the ambition of increasing the use of Mitsui Seiki 5-axis heavy-metal machining by means of FPM (Flexible Pallet Manufacturing, currently known as FMS ONE) has led to significant gains.
 This investment fulfilled two high-priority goals in the view of the director and his team: on the one hand, increasing competitiveness to allow the company to gain a position on the 5-axis metal equipment market, and on the other hand to respond to development requirements needed to rival the competition, such as improvement in quality and saving time while still keeping production costs under control.

 The choice of machining equipment was made in December 2011, according to Benoît Lahiton, and we received the machine in July 2012.
 We learned to work with the machine, which had already been earmarked for Fastems.
 The aim was to master the machine fully before integrating FMS.
 FMS arrived in January 2013 and was installed and started up one month later.